Generative Neural Operators through Diffusion Last Layer: Background

 Deterministic operators are recovered as a special case: if $\mathcal{G}^\ddagger(a) = \delta_{\mathcal{G}^\dagger(a)}$, then the conditional law collapses to a Dirac measure concentrated at $\mathcal{G}^\dagger(a)$.

 We adopt a unified probabilistic formulation of operator learning.
 Given a dataset

-the goal is to learn a parameterized operator $\mathcal{G}_\theta$ that approximates the ground-truth mapping.
+the goal is to learn a parameterized operator $\mathcal{G}_\theta$ that approximates the ground truth mapping.
 Depending on whether the conditional distribution $\mathcal{G}^\ddagger(a)$ is degenerate or genuinely stochastic, we distinguish two regimes of operator learning.